ugokingsley/jekyll-now/_posts/2017-11-10-Getting Started With Django – Part 1.md

 Major Goal

-To fully understand the concepts used in this tutorial, we are going to build an hypothetical inventory application, that tracks the records of goods stored in a particular hypothetical organization. why the waste of time, let’s get started.
+To fully understand the concepts used in this tutorial, we are going to build a blogging application where the administrator creates articles for users of the website to read, the admin can also edit and delete blog posts.
+The fundamentals of CRUD (Create Read Update and Delete) in Django is explained.

+why the waste of time, let’s get started.